CFFinch62/Project-Euler-IDE/README.md

 - Tutorial management through settings

 ### Helper Files
+- Some helper files already available to try or edit
 - Create and manage helper files for each problem
 - Test helper functions independently
 - Organize code into multiple files